-No matter the size of your practice, billing and collections play a large role in a physician’s ability and capacity to offer care to their patients.
+No matter the size of your medical practice, billing and collections play a large role in a physician’s ability and capacity to offer care to their patients.

-Payments from both insurance companies and patients are necessary to keep the doors to your practice open.
+Payments from both insurance companies and patients are necessary to keep the doors to your medical practice open.
 In order to secure each payment in a timely fashion, providers need to observe the following tips.

-Billing and Collections Tips:
+Billing and Collections Tips For Your Medical Practice:

 1) Educate Your Patients

 Educating your patients about their role in the billing process is an essential part of any billing and collections process.
 In order to make sure they are aligned to make a payment, they need to be aware of every option available to them.
 Whether it be payment plans, digital payment processing, or their responsibility toward their bill for services, the more a patient knows the better.
 At every opportunity, providers and their team should be educating patients on their options.

 Many times, a patient fails to make a payment because their provider did not communicate effectively the schedule for payments, or when their bill is due.
 In order to ramp up your billing and collections, you need to improve overall communication with your patients.
 Through billing reminders, payment schedules, and answering patient questions, providers can secure more patient payments.

 3) Claims Management